 What to Expect on the Camino

 Part of our mission is to provide information that helps pilgrims find inspiration, plan and execute their pilgrimages.
-If you are in the early stages of planning your Camino, use our Camino Planning page to answer basic questions about route options, timing, credentials and the Compostela.
+If you are in the early stages of planning your Camino, use our Camino Preparation page to answer basic questions about route options, timing, credentials and the Compostela.

 The purpose of this page is to help you understand what to expect once you are out on the Camino de Santiago.
 It will cover topics like what to pack, how accommodations work, getting mobile access, food and other info.